 Structure Thirty-Two was first encountered in 2018, in the southern end of Trench J.

-Initially, we thought the building was a later addition to Structure Five – something akin to the curved wall inserted into Structure One at the start of its second phase – that related to the re-use of its south-western section.
+Surviving as a disturbed, gently curving wall and a floor surface, it was initially thought to be an addition to Structure Five relating to the re-use of its south-western end – something akin to the curved wall inserted into Structure One at the start of its second phase of use.

-We now know, however, that it was separate building erected on top of the remains of Structure Five’s collapsed southern end and incorporating its predecessor’s south-western end into its construction.
-So far, only Structure Thirty-Two’s curved northern wall has been exposed.
+We now know, however, that Thirty-Two was a separate building, raised on the remains of Structure Five and incorporating sections of it into its construction.

 It appears to have been a sub-rectangular building.
 Its overall dimensions are not known because its full extent was not revealed and excavated.

 It was erected on an area cleared of Structure Five’s rubble, probably using stone robbed from its predecessor, with its new walls tied into surviving sections of the earlier building.

 The exposed area of Structure Thirty-Two had a roughly paved flagstone floor with a single entrance in the north-western corner.
 This doorway lay between a re-used section of Structure Five and a “new” wall that followed the same construction style as Five – an inner double skin, midden core and outer face.

 Despite this, the new walling was not as well built, with a marked difference noted between the neat inner face and scrappy outer masonry.
 While the slightly concave inner face was formed of well-laid flagstones, the outer face was decidedly haphazard, made up of stones of varying sizes and with no consistency in coursing.

 The interior of the narrow entrance was flanked by a pillar of stacked stone that perhaps emphasised it in much the same way as the timber posts once had Structure Five’s.